fengsp/plan/docs/tutorial.rst

 1. We want to log our server running status every 4 hours.
 2. We are running one Python web application and want to run a few scripts at different times.
-3. As the time going, I have a few more commands and scripts to run.
+3. As time goes on, I have a few more commands and scripts to run.

 Basic